Standardized research metrics – by the sector for the sector

 In line with recommendations made by the sector, several distinguished institutions agreed to collaborate with a supplier, Elsevier, to define and agree their needs around metrics for decision making.
 The resulting metrics, Snowball Metrics, help establish a reliable foundation for institutional strategic decision making to complement existing approaches.
 Defined and agreed by higher education institutions, and subsequently tested for feasibility of calculation for entire universities across multiple data sources, Snowball Metrics are a set of freely available methodologies that can be generated independently of data source.
 It is aspired that Snowball Metrics become global standards which cover the entire spectrum of research activities and enable truly comparable institutional benchmarking.

-A small but influential group of institutions in the UK has collaborated to share their knowledge and insights, and to define the initial set of Snowball Metrics.
+A small but influential group of institutions in the UK has collaborated to share their knowledge and insights, and to define the set of Snowball Metrics.
 These universities collectively account for nearly 40% of each of the following: competitive funding awarded by Research Councils, UK-authored articles, and UK citations.

 The project partners are: